Public domain improvements

 In support of the Sustainable Sydney 2030 vision for city spaces that are connected, safe and attractive, there are a number of strategies and plans that guide public domain improvements in the local area to bring life and vitality into our public spaces.

 Public domain improvement works are guided by 3 types of City of Sydney documents:

 Strategies and plans

-Greening Sydney Plan 2012: focuses on opportunities to increase canopy cover, landscape amenity and biodiversity within the local area.
+Greening Sydney plan 2012: This plan focuses on opportunities to increase canopy cover, landscape amenity and biodiversity in the local area.
 These opportunities will be delivered in public and privately owned land and seek to empower the community to help deliver greening programs.

-Cycle Strategy and Action Plan 2007 - 2017: the strategy and action plan is our commitment to making cycling an equal first choice transport option along with a balance of walking and public transport use.
+Cycle strategy and action plan 2007–2017: The strategy and action plan is our commitment to make cycling an equal first choice transport option along with a balance of walking and public transport use.
 The strategy aims to provide the infrastructure to ensure a safer and more comfortable cycling environment and include social initiatives to encourage more people to cycle.

-Street Tree Master Plan 2011: trees are an important part of our city’s public domain.
-The master plan is part of our suite of documents used to proactively manage its tree resources.
+Street tree master plan 2011: Trees are an important part of our city’s public domain.
+The master plan is part of our suite of documents used to proactively manage tree resources.
 The plan is intended to guide future street tree planting.

-City Art Public Art Strategy: as the most visible and accessible art form, public art plays an important role in contributing to the poetic dimension of the city.
-Our commitment to a vibrant public art program is outlined in the this strategy, which forms the framework for the creation of public art in the city.
+City Art public art strategy: As the most visible and accessible art form, public art plays an important role in contributing to the poetic dimension of the city.
+Our commitment to a vibrant public art program is outlined in the this strategy, which forms the framework for creating public art in the city.

 Place specific plans